python/cpython/Doc/library/unittest.rst

    -t directory     Top level directory of project (default to
                     start directory)

-The -s, -p, & -t options can be passsed in as positional arguments.
+The -s, -p, & -t options can be passed in as positional arguments.
 The following two command lines are equivalent::

    python -m unittest discover -s project_directory -p '*_test.py'